 If the UE Security Capabilities IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall handle it accordingly (TS 33.501 [13]).

+If PDU Session Resource Released List IE is included in the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall release the corresponding data radio bearers and regard the PDU session(s) indicated in the PDU Session Resource Released List IE as being released.

 8.4.4.3 Unsuccessful Operation